Pete Allen (baseball)

-Jesse Hall "Pete" Allen (May 1, 1868 – April 16, 1946) was a professional baseball player whose career spanned two seasons, including a part of one in Major League Baseball with the Cleveland Spiders (1893).
+Jesse Hall "Pete" Allen (May 1, 1868 – April 16, 1946) was an American professional baseball player whose career spanned two seasons, including a part of one in Major League Baseball with the Cleveland Spiders (1893).
 Allen played one game in the majors and went hitless four at-bats.
 In that game, Allen played catcher.
 He also played in the minor leagues with the Binghamton Bingoes (1893) and the New Castle, Pennsylvania baseball team (1895).
 During Allen's time in the minors, he played catcher and outfielder.
 After his baseball career was over, Allen enrolled in the University of Pennsylvania School of Medicine where he graduated in 1897.
 Soon after, Allen began practicing medicine, specializing in proctology.

 Childhood

 Allen was born on May 1, 1868, in Columbiana, Ohio.

 Amateur career

 Allen enrolled in the Ohio State University veterinary program in the fall of 1887.
 While at the university he help revive the Ohio State varsity baseball team, which had not competed in intercollegiate competition since 1884.
 In the spring of 1888 he served as the team's captain, manager, and starting pitcher.
 In the spring of 1889 he remained the team's captain and moved himself to catcher.
 He received his degree from the university's two-year veterinary program that same year.

 In 1892, Allen enrolled at Amherst College, which he attended from 1892 to 1893.
 Allen became the first attendee of either Ohio State or Amherst to play in Major League Baseball, making his debut in 1893.